don-lew-85/Wireshark-Network-Analysis/README_Wireshark(1).md

 | File management | Save a capture, close Wireshark, reopen it, and load the file — confirm all packets are there |

 ---

-## 📝 Notes

-Save your `.pcapng` files alongside this repository.
-A packet capture file is tangible proof of your network analysis skills — far more compelling in an interview than saying "I know Wireshark."

-When an interviewer asks about network analysis experience — this is your answer.